Jordan-D-Taylor/air_pollution_and_traffic_hazards/README.md

-# air_pollution_and_traffic_hazards
+# Traffic Hazards of PM2.5 Air Pollution

 Clean Air and Safe Travels.

-Capstone Project for Daytime Data Analytics Cohort #11 program at Nashville Software School.
+Capstone Project for Data Analytics Cohort #11 program at Nashville Software School.

 Pollution effects all of us and air pollution is a particularly communal experience.
 Many people may only think about it while sitting behind an old car at a stop light but those emissions can, and do, build in the local environment and cause harm even when unnoticeable.
 These pollutants pose many mental and physical hazards.
 Is the air in Nashville affecting my health?
-Is it making my driving more?
+Is it making my commute more dangerous?

-Project Scope
+## Project Scope

 As a parent to two young boys who run outside as soon as they wake up and as someone who values our shared outdoor spaces, I value our health and safety.
 I'm also a chemist and I have fun finding out how things happen and how to improve them.